wp-plugins/wp2yt-uploader/readme.txt

 Yes, but you will need to know how to add CSS3 animations.
 The plugin does not come with any prebuilt animation.
 This icon set comes with a few good loader icons just for this purpose.

+= Have a question, idea or found a bug? =

+If you have found any problems, have an idea for a future release, found a bug you would like me to correct or need light technical support you can reach me by email at <a href="mailto:evanmherman@gmail.com">Evan.M.Herman@gmail.com</a>.

 == Screenshots ==